It’s that time of year when people start goal setting for the new year. It’s only normal, a new year offers the possibility for a new you, right?

-Due to that, let’s make 2017 a great year.
-Let’s work on managing our money better, living our dream life, traveling more (here’s how to take a 10 day trip to Hawaii for less than $25!), and succeeding with whatever 2017 goal you want to reach.
+Due to that, let’s make it a great year.
+Let’s work on managing our money better, living our dream life, traveling more (here’s how to take a 10 day trip to Hawaii for less than $25!), and succeeding with whatever goal you want to reach.

-Here are my tips and advice to help you reach your 2017 life goals.
-Plus, at the end of this blog post, I’ve included my 2016 goal progress as well as my goals for 2017.
+Here are my tips and advice to help you reach your 2023 life goals.
+Plus, at the end of this blog post, I’ve included my goal progress as well as my goals.

 Review the previous year and your previous goals and objectives.